Welcome to the short series of articles explaining End to End process of adopting agile in a software organization.

 I have broadly classified the most commonly found reasons among different software organizations which adopted Agile successfully as a need rather than a fashion.
 When I say “Fashion”, it’s because the percentage of Agile companies have increased from 34% to 75% within the period of 2010 to 2013.

 6 Most Common Reasons You Should Adopt Agile in Your Organization:

 #1.
-Excellence require right process
+Excellence requires right process

 “Excellence is not an act.
 It’s a habit”, said Aristotle.
 In any discipline, consistency is the key to success.
 Odd superhuman performances do not place you anywhere.
 That’s why there is no appraisal for CMMI level 1 because it requires individual heroic efforts for occasional achievements.

 Every startup relies on the individual heroics initially but to reinforce the same performance and attain the excellence, you need a right process.
 This is the single major argument for emphasizing on adopting the “right” process.
-Unfortunately, there is no “one size fits all” process available that can be universally applied in any organization for any project.
+Unfortunately, there is no “one size fits all” process available that can be universally applied to any organization for any project.
 But fortunately, you can develop one for yourself.